 The first page that Microsoft Edge will pull up when you open it is not an actual web page, but rather a customizable home page for you.
 It is split up into several sections, showing the latest news, the current weather in the area and the latest sports tickers.

-In the Microsoft Edge window, you’ll notice the address bar, the search bar and also the customize gear.
+In the Microsoft Edge window, you’ll notice the address bar, the search bar and also the customize gear icon.

-If you click the customize gear, you’ll go to the customize section, where you can change the language (if you happen to be in an area with a different language).
+If you click the customize gear icon, you’ll go to the customize section, where you can change the language (if you happen to be in an area with a different language).
 You can also switch on and off several information cards by clicking on the switches.

 I see a lot of people who prefer to have Google as their Microsoft Edge start page rather than the customizable home page, so later on I’ll show you how to do that, but before we get to that, let’s also take a look at some of the other Microsoft Edge settings.